osrf/mbari_wec/docs/docs/Tutorials/ROS2/PythonTemplate.md

         └── test_pep257.py
 ```

-Modify `setup.py` as desired and add any dependencies in `package.xml` following standard ROS2
+Modify `setup.py` as desired and add any dependencies in `package.xml` following standard ROS 2
 documentation.

 ---

 ## Implement Controller
-Assuming you have followed the above and renamed the python package `mbari_wec_template_py` to your package name,
+Assuming you have followed the above and renamed the Python package `mbari_wec_template_py` to your package name,
 `<your_package_name>/controller.py` is stubbed out to implement your custom external controller.
 You may also use `config/controller.yaml` for any policy parameters.